 Helping Hands is a partnership between CRS and Stop Hunger Now to eradicate world hunger.
 Meal-packaging events like the one at the World Meeting of Families provide more than just a nutritious meal.
 They help CRS change lives.

-For nearly 70 years, CRS has worked in Burkina Faso, developing extensive programs that not only feed hungry people, but provide resources and training to help them rise from poverty and escape hunger for good.
+For over 75 years, CRS has worked in Burkina Faso, developing extensive programs that not only feed hungry people, but provide resources and training to help them rise from poverty and escape hunger for good.